giuliopaci/transcriber-ag/windows/README.md

 This will install the .exe and .dll files in `build-mxe/installdir`.

+Sometimes you will get an error on the cmake command, running it two times usually solves it (it looks more like a bug in cmake than in the actual code).

 ### Installer compilation ###

 First, install [`NSIS`](http://nsis.sourceforge.net/Download) (`sudo aptitude install nsis` under Debian), then build the installer: `makensis TranscriberAG.nsi`.